cloudyluna/StardewValleyMods/DropSeedsAfterEating/README.md

 ### Installing DropSeedsAfterEating

-1. This mod requires SMAPI, so please, install that first.
+1. This mod requires SMAPI, so please, install that and other listed requirements first.

 2. Unzip the files into the `Stardew Valley/Mods/DropSeedsAfterEating` game folder.